PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 main  main.c
 ```

+One important thing to know is that Replit will automatically move you into the "Hello-C" folder after a few minutes of inactivity.

 # Command Line Programs (aka Command Line Tools)
 So how did this all work?
 When we type `cd` (and some arguments) and hit enter, the *shell* looks for a program called `cd` (there is a file called a "profile" with a list of programs for the shell).